 Forty-five days later, the court responded and said that since it has been more than 60 days from the original service, the appeal was denied.
 In simpler terms, they ignored the merits of an appeal.
 This decision was final unless the client wants to file a request outside the government contractor (Maximus).

 We were all devastated.
 What I said to my client is to keep on going because we have nothing to lose.
 Accordingly, we pursue it.
 Later on, we've drafted an appeal letter to Maximus, pointing all the biased and absurdity of the insurance company.
 Understand your Medicare options, rights, and protection is essential for you to decide whether to continue or stop the services you get from a Medicare provider.

 Eventually, the client received a letter from Maximus.
 That time, I wasn't hopeful.
 As you can see, there's been an excuse after excuse, and we believe that the carrier would find another stupid reason to deny the claim.
 But we were wrong!
 Several weeks passed by, and the member got a letter saying it was a favorable decision on their end.
 There's also a separate envelope containing a check for over $1700!

 This scenario only proves that if you have a good case, then continue to fight for it.
 Don't give up on grievances and appeals.
 Insurance companies make a lot of money out of these government contracts.
 Accordingly, they don't want to have many complaints going directly to CMS or HHS.
 This is the right thing to do, and I consider it one of the smart things to do for your business.

 How do I file an appeal?

-If you decide to appeal, Medicare Greek can help you.
+If you decide to appeal, Medicare Geek can help you.
 Before doing anything, it is essential to ask your doctor, health care provider, or Medicare agent to support you with your case.
-Also, an important reminder from a medicare insurance agency is to keep a copy of the documents and all related information as part of your appeal.
+Also, an important reminder from a Medicare insurance agency is to keep a copy of the documents and all related information as part of your appeal.